 What Are the Marijuana Laws in Kansas?

 Kansas doesn’t have an official MMJ program.
-Instead, it has an incredibly restrictive law that technically permits low-THC oil but makes it incredibly hard to attain.
+Instead, it has an incredibly restrictive law that technically permits low-THC oil but makes it very hard to attain.
 Kansas first prohibited marijuana in 1927 and hasn’t relented since.

 The state has seen several failed attempts to introduce a proper MMJ program.
 Democrat David Haley pre-filed Senate Bill 9 in January 2013.
 Known as the Cannabis Compassion and Care Act, it permitted medical marijuana for specific debilitating conditions.
 If passed, eligible patients could use cannabis and own 12 plants or six ounces.
 The equivalent bill stalled in the Kansas Senate in 2015.